Get Help Today(877) 648-4288

 Take action & empower yourself

-The effects of shooting Heroin are similar to the effects of snorting Heroin; however, in some cases, shooting Heroin can be worse.
+The effects of shooting Heroin are similar to the effects of snorting Heroin; however, in some cases, shooting Heroin is often worse.
 Someone may begin behaving differently; each time someone shoots Heroin into their body, he or she is developing a tolerance, or a dependence, and can suffer Heroin withdrawal in response.
 Fatal and non-fatal overdoses are also a risk associated with shooting Heroin.

 Heroin can impact one’s personality, ranging from anxious and depressive episodes to moodiness; to insomnia and fatigue.
 Other examples of Heroin-related behavioral traits range from needing more money for one’s habit; to isolation; to hanging out with people who abuse Heroin.
 Family members and friends may grow increasingly frustrated with the behavioral patterns of their loved one, and tension may ensue.

-Physical signs of use include bloodshot eyes; weight loss; track marks in arms, and constricted pupils.
-Due to the uncomfortable and painful withdrawal symptoms, individuals going cold turkey from Heroin may begin using again to avoid them.
-Detox is suggested for optimal care.
+Physical signs of use include bloodshot eyes, weight loss, track marks in arms, and constricted pupils.
+Due to the uncomfortable and painful withdrawal symptoms, individuals going cold turkey from Heroin often begin using again to avoid them.
+Medically-managed detox is suggested for optimal care.

 Heroin abusers are encouraged to seek treatment for detox and for support.
 They have options between inpatient and outpatient facilities—both offering specific care for patients.
-Impatient facilities offer 24 hour hands-on monitoring and medication for substance abuse disorders, along with counseling and assorted nutritional plans.
+Inpatient facilities offer 24 hour hands-on monitoring and medication for Substance Use Disorder, along with counseling and assorted nutritional plans.
 Outpatient treatment provides medication and treatment plans; both offer support groups.
 Medications that are typically advised for overcoming Heroin addiction include:

 Overcome Your Addiction With Treatment

-Overcoming a Heroin use disorder is a challenge—especially when attempted on one’s own.
-The road to recovery is easier when there is support of knowledge staff and the reinforcement of an open-minded community.
-Contact a dedicated treatment provider to discover what type of rehab is best, including budget-friendly options, and other considerations.
+Overcoming a Heroin addiction is extremely challenging, especially when attempted on one’s own.
+The road to recovery is easier when there is support of knowledgable staff and the reinforcement of a supportive community.
+Contact a treatment provider today to learn more information on treatment options for Heroin abuse.
 You can find a way out of addiction.
-Contact a treatment provider today.

 What are you struggling with?